afr13dman/twitter_coronavirus/README.md

 and inside this zip file are 24 text files, one for each hour of the day.
 Each text file contains a single tweet per line in JSON format, a popular format for storing data that is closely related to python dictionaries.

-## The Project / Programming Steps
+## The Project and Programming Steps

 I used a [MapReduce](https://en.wikipedia.org/wiki/MapReduce) procedure to analyze these tweets.